 magick to read in the multipage PDF file of plots over time and animation to produce the MP4 file.
-I am begining to prefer MP4 files to GIF as the file size is smaller - so quicker loading, and most browsers display MP4 videos with controls.
+I am begining to prefer MP4 files to GIF as the file size are smaller - so quicker loading - and most browsers display MP4 videos with controls.